OfficeDev/VBA-content/Excel-VBA/articles/c3c91bed-d3dd-7ffd-94be-f61cc3b973b7.md

  iAreaCount = Selection.Areas.Count

  If iAreaCount <= 1 Then
- MsgBox "The selection contains " &amp; Selection.Columns.Count &amp; " columns."
+ MsgBox "The selection contains " &; Selection.Columns.Count &; " columns."
  Else
  For i = 1 To iAreaCount
- MsgBox "Area " &amp; i &amp; " of the selection contains " &amp; _ Selection.Areas(i).Columns.Count &amp; " columns."
+ MsgBox "Area " &; i &; " of the selection contains " &; _
+ Selection.Areas(i).Columns.Count &; " columns."
  Next i
  End If
 End Sub